Jaedotmoe/docker-elixir-build/README.md

 * Mounts `/project` volume from host.
 * Mounts `/release` volume from host.

-These are made as a convenience, so that running a build, with build output to the local host filesystem is easy.
+These are made as a convenience, so that running a build, with build input (source) and build output to the local host filesystem is easy.

 ## Example